Rapatona F.C.

-Rapatona Football Club, formerly known as Inspac Rapatona FC, CMSS Rapatona Tigers FC, Moresby Casino Hotel and currently referred to as PKA Rapatona FC for sponsorship reasons, is a Papua New Guinean soccer club, based in Port Moresby and founded in 1982.
+Rapatona Football Club, formerly known as Inspac Rapatona, CMSS Rapatona Tigers, Moresby Casino Hotel and PKA Rapatona for sponsorship reasons, was a Papua New Guinean soccer club based in Port Moresby and founded in 1982.

-The club was one of the earliest teams that competed in the Papua New Guinea National Soccer League, joining the league in its second season in 2007–08, and never failing to qualify for the championship playoffs in their four years of competition, reaching the Grand Final in the 2008–09 season.
+The club last competed in the Papua New Guinea National Soccer League, joining in 2007–08, reaching the Grand Final in the 2008–09 season.
 They also finished second in the Papua New Guinea National Club Championship on two occasions, as well as winning the regional Port Moresby Premier League twice, in 1989 and 2004.

-The club most recently took part in the 2017 Papua New Guinea National Premier League, having broken away from the Papua New Guinea Football Association in late 2016.
+The club took part in the 2017 Papua New Guinea National Premier League, having broken away from the Papua New Guinea Football Association in late 2016.
 They finished bottom of the Southern Conference.

 History

 Foundation and early years

 The club was founded in 1982, and the earliest record of their competitive activity comes from 1984, when they took part in the Papua New Guinea National Club Championship.
 They were drawn into Group Three and topped the group with a 100% record, but they needed two penalty shoot-outs to progress to the final, beating Guria Lahi 4–3 and Lae University 4–2 after both matches ended as 0–0 draws.
 In the final, they fell to Buresong 1–0.

 In the 1988 competition, they finished third after losing to Guria Lahi in the semi-finals, before entering the regional Port Moresby Premier League for the first time in 1989, winning the competition.